 After 323 km of aggressive use, the tips of my Leki poles are worn by about 10%.
 At this rate, the estimated life of the tips on my poles would be about 7 years.

-There are some situations where using poles could result in injury.
+There are some situations where using hiking poles could result in injury.
 I met a hiker this year who fell while using poles.
 Somehow one of the poles became wedged during the fall and his wrist became caught inside the strap.
 His elbow was hyper-extended to the point of fracture -- Ouch!

-Each section of collapsible poles should be checked about once each hour to insure that they are not beginning to work loose; tighten as necessary.
+Each section of collapsible hiking poles should be checked about once each hour to insure that they are not beginning to work loose; tighten as necessary.
 This is not usually a problem except when traveling over soft forest mulch where they can work loose very quickly.
 This problem is caused by the natural twisting action that occurs from normal use of the poles when the tips are sunk up to the baskets in the soft forest floor.
 One way to reduce this tendency is to swap the standard trekking baskets for snowflake baskets.
 Another option is to temporarily remove them.
 Note, however, that using the poles without baskets could damage the threads that keep the baskets in place, possibly making it necessary to replace the tips before baskets could be used again.

 It is a good idea to carry a spare pole tip and an extra pair of expanders.
 Expanders are plastic friction devices that secure the segments of the poles in position.
 They should be replaced as they become worn, probably once per year with heavy use.